-Students should raise concerns as soon as possible so that they can be properly addressed.
-Students are encouraged to try to resolve any issue or concern by first discussing them with the appropriate school official.
+Students are encouraged to try to resolve any issues or concerns they may have by first discussing them with the appropriate school official.
 If the student is unable to reach a resolution, or in cases where informal resolution is not appropriate, the student may submit a formal complaint.

-A formal complaint must be submitted to the school director in writing at nyedudirector@gia.edu and contain the basis of any allegation, relevant names and dates and a brief description of the actions forming the basis of the complaint.
-Copies of available documents providing additional reasonable and credible information that support the complaint should be included.
+A formal complaint must be submitted to the office of the dean of students in writing at deanstudents@gia.edu.
+It must contain, at a minimum, the basis of any allegation, all relevant names and dates and a brief description of the actions forming the basis of the complaint.
+Copies of available documents, materials, or additional reasonable and credible information that support the complaint should also be included.

-The director will provide a written summary of the school's investigation and decision within 10 business days of receiving a formal complaint.
-If the investigation cannot be completed within 10 business days, the student will be notified that additional time is required.
+Students should raise complaints as soon as possible so that they can be properly addressed.
+Within 10 business days of receiving the complaint, the dean of students will respond to the student with a written summary of the school's investigation and decision regarding the complaint.
+If the investigation is not complete at the end of 10 business days, the student will be notified in writing that additional time is needed.